teambit/bit/README.md

 bit scope rename org.scope-name my-org.my-scope-name --refactor
 ```

+This command will refactor your components to use the new owner and scope names.

 ### Record component and dependency changes

 Run `snap` or `tag` to record component changes, and assign a semantic version to them.
 Bit will version the dependents graph of each modified components.